coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmd:: Print Scopes

-   This displays all the notations, delimiting keys and corresponding class of all the existing interpretation scopes.
+   This displays all the notations, delimiting keys and corresponding classes of all the existing interpretation scopes.
 It also displays the lonely notations.

    .. cmdv:: Print Scope @scope
       :name: Print Scope

-      This displays all the notations defined in interpretation scope :token:`scope`.
+      This displays all the notations defined in the interpretation scope :token:`scope`.
       It also displays the delimiting key if any and the class to which the scope is bound, if any.